Paul Van Himst: Club career

-Under manager Pierre Sinibaldi, Paul Van Himst developed into a very refined player who would dominate Belgian football for 15 years with his exceptional technique, insight into the game and precise passing.
+Under manager Pierre Sinibaldi, Paul Van Himst developed into a player who would be prominent in Belgian football for 15 years with his technique, insight into the game and precision passing.

 About two months after his 16th birthday, Van Himst made his debut in the first team.
-In December 1959, the young striker was able to make his mark on the Beringen pitch with a promising performance.
+In December 1959, the young striker was able to make his mark on the Beringen pitch.
 Following the example of Brazil, which had become world champions in 1958, Sinibaldi had Anderlecht play in a 4-2-4 system.
 In that formation, Van Himst became one of the most important pawns on the field.
-With his excellent technique and nose for goals, he became a standout at Anderlecht as a teenager.
+With his technique and nose for goals, he became a standout at Anderlecht as a teenager.

 In the 1961–62 season, Paul Van Himst won his first trophy with Anderlecht, the national championship.

-On his European debut against Real Madrid in 1962 at the Santiago Bernabéu stadium, he scored the opening goal in a 3–3 draw, immediately arousing the interest of Italian topclub Modena.
-They made him an attractive offer, including his brother in the deal, but Anderlecht did not let its rising star leave.
+On his European debut against Real Madrid in 1962 at the Santiago Bernabéu stadium, he scored the opening goal in a 3–3 draw, arousing the interest of Italian top club Modena.
+They made him an offer, including his brother in the deal, but Anderlecht did not let its rising star leave.
 At the time, in addition to football, Van Himst also represented the fuel company of chairman Albert Roossens The club would later also reject proposals from teams like Barcelona and Real Madrid, in their search for a successor of Alfredo Di Stéfano.

 Despite Anderlecht making an early exit in the second round of the 1966–67 European Cup, Van Himst became top scorer of the tournament.
 His five goals in the match against Finnish side FC Haka is still a (shared) record in a single European game.

 Anderlecht in August 1967.
 Van Himst below, second from right.